Useful Shipping Info

 - Refusal of package by recipient and return to the shipper

 Whenever an address correction results in a package remaining on the same delivery route, and the correction is noted the same morning as the scheduled delivery, the driver will make an additional delivery attempt on the same day.
 Packages with address changes received after the route is completed will be delivered the following business day.
-When an address change results in a change of delivery route, the shipment will be delivered the following business day unless a special delivery is arranged through Customer Service.
+When an address change results in a change of delivery route, the shipment will be delivered the following business day unless a special delivery is arranged through our Customer Care Department.
+An additional fee may apply.

 The Fuel Surcharge is an index-based fluctuating percentage that rises and falls based on National U.S. Average On Highway Diesel Fuel Prices, which are reported by the U.S. Department of Energy.
 The Fuel Surcharge is assessed on the net package rate plus applicable transportation-related charges.
 Changes to the surcharge will be effective the first Monday of each month and will be posted on ontrac.com the prior Wednesday to the effective date.